majilanIS/AgriSpark-app/README.md

 ## Project Goal

 AgriSpark aims to empower Ethiopian farmers through digital access to markets while helping buyers efficiently source agricultural products.
 The platform creates a transparent, scalable, and user-friendly ecosystem for agricultural commerce.

+For Information refer to the Documentation AgriSpark-Documentation copy.pdf